 Less serious side effects may include:

-- mild nausea, vomiting, diarrhea, gas, upset stomach;
+- mild nausea, vomiting, gas, upset stomach;

-- headache, dizziness, drowsiness, tired feeling;
+- headache, dizziness, drowsiness, strange dreams;

 - darkened skin on the palms of your hands or the soles of your feet; or

 - changes in the shape or location of body fat (especially in your arms, legs, face, neck, breasts, and waist).